Parts Interpreter Assistant

 Johnson's Truck and Coach Service

 Do you aspire to work as an Automotive Parts Interpreter?
-This opportunity may be the right opportunity for you.
+This Structured Workplace Learning Opportunity (SWL Opportunity) with Johnson's Truck and Coach Service may be the right opportunity for you.

-This is opportunity is for a student to gain structured workplace learning as an Automotive Parts Interpreter in a supportive team.
-This is an ideal placement for a student currently studying a VETDSS subject in Automotive or Retail Services to gain skills at a leading Automotive Retail, Service and Repair business in the Automotive: Heavy Commercial Vehicle Industry in the Mildura area.
+This is SWL Opportunity is for a student to gain experience as an Automotive Parts Interpreter in a supportive team.
+The SWL Opportunity is ideally suited to a VCE-VM, VPC or VCE student studying a VET subject in Automotive or Retail Services to gain skills at a leading Automotive Retail, Service and Repair business in the Automotive: Heavy Commercial Vehicle Industry in the Mildura area.

 Sounds like a pretty good employer to have on your resume doesn't it?
 Make Johnson’s Truck and Coach Service your next phone call to find out more.